adam0x7/uniswap-v4-docs/Hooks.md

 - Permissions are defined using the `Hooks.Permissions` struct, where each permission corresponds to a specific hook function.
 - The `PoolManager` uses these permissions to determine which hook functions to call for a given pool.

-### Customization and Innovation

-- Hooks enable developers to customize the behavior of liquidity pools according to their specific requirements.
-- By implementing custom logic in hook functions, developers can create new features, modify existing functionality, or introduce entirely new use cases.
-- Hooks unlock a wide range of possibilities for building advanced DeFi applications on top of Uniswap V4.

 ## Core Hook Functions

 Uniswap V4 provides a set of core hook functions that can be implemented by developers: